siddpiku/CD-LDA/README.md

 # CD-LDA
-Learning Latent Events from Network Message Logs
+This is an implementation of the paper `Learning Latent Events from Network Message Logs' for a synthetic dataset.
+It deals with finding patterns in mixture of time series

 datainitCDLDA.py - generates a time series data